-You shouldn’t have to compromise on comfort or spend a lot to keep your home at the right temperature during the summer.
+You shouldn’t be forced to give up comfort or drain your wallet to keep your residence at the right setting during summer weather.

-But what is the ideal setting, exactly?
-We discuss recommendations from energy professionals so you can select the best setting for your home.
+But what is the ideal temperature, exactly?
+We go over advice from energy specialists so you can find the best setting for your home.

-Here’s what we recommend for the most energy-efficient setting for air conditioning in Delray Beach.
+Here’s what we suggest for the most energy-efficient setting for air conditioning in Delray Beach.

 Recommended Thermostat Settings for Summer